jtkandrews/SYSC4806Project/README.md

 ## Objectives Completed
 - [x] Checkout Feature Completed
-- [x] Began development for book reccomendations
+- [x] Began development for book recommendations
 - [x] Added a protected user and owner mode
 - [x] Added the ability for the protected owner mode to add and edit book details